nadasalem155/Boston_Housing_Price_Prediction/README.md

 ---

-## Note

-The `MEDV` column represents the median (not mean) value of home prices, which is a more robust measure in the presence of outliers.
+💡 *Note:* MEDV represents the *median* (not mean) value of home prices, which is more robust in the presence of outliers.

+---

+## Project Report
+For a detailed explanation of the project steps, analysis, and results, see the [Full Report](docs/Boston_Housing_Report.pdf).